anubiann00b/BookList/README.md

  * Move authorless books to the table.
  * Move authors with only 1 or 2 books into the table.

-Author | Book
+Author | Book | Topic
 --- | ---
-John Gunther | Taken at the Flood
+John Gunther | Taken at the Flood |
-Robert Cialdini | Influence: The Psychology of Persuasion Mihael Lermontov | A Hero of Our Time
+Robert Cialdini | Influence: The Psychology of Persuasion | Mihael Lermontov | A Hero of Our Time |
-Albert Camus | The Stranger
+Albert Camus | The Stranger | Existantialism
-Robert Olen Butler | From Where You Dream
+Robert Olen Butler | From Where You Dream |
-Hunter Thompson | Kingdom of Fear
+Hunter Thompson | Kingdom of Fear |
-Elmore Leanord | Rum Punch
+Elmore Leanord | Rum Punch |
-Louis L'Amour | Hondo
+Louis L'Amour | Hondo |
-Jerzey Kosinski | Being There
+Jerzey Kosinski | Being There |
-Ayn Rand | The Fountainhead
+Ayn Rand | The Fountainhead |
-George R. Stewart | Earth Abides
-George R. R. Martin | A Song of Ice and Fire (series) Peter Thiel | Zero to One
+George R. Stewart | Earth Abides | Post-apocalyptic society George R. R. Martin | A Song of Ice and Fire (series) | [intense] Medieval  fiction Peter Thiel | Zero to One | Startups
-Arnold Schwarzenegger | Total Recall
+Arnold Schwarzenegger | Total Recall |
-Isabel Allende | The House of the Spirits
+Isabel Allende | The House of the Spirits |
-Samuel Clemens | Complete Short Stories of Mark Twain Richard Matheson | The Last Man on Earth
+Samuel Clemens | Complete Short Stories of Mark Twain | Richard Matheson | The Last Man on Earth |
-Chuck Klosterman | Sex, Drugs, and Cocoa Puffs
+Chuck Klosterman | Sex, Drugs, and Cocoa Puffs |
-Orson Scott Card | Ender's Game
-Richard Matheson | I Am Legend
+Orson Scott Card | Ender's Game | Sci-fi, children Richard Matheson | I Am Legend |

 Books
  * Marketing > Product